microsoftgraph/microsoft-graph-docs-contrib/concepts/places-concept-overview.md

 # Places API overview (preview)

-You can use Microsoft Graph to build compelling app experiences based on different placesToday, you can access company places and details about each place.
+You can use the places API to build compelling app experiences based on different places.
+Today, you can access company places and details about each place.

 <!-- markdownlint-disable MD026 -->
 ## Why integrate with places?